bahrus/pdpu/README.md

-## Targeted, tightly-coupled passing with p-u
+## Targeted, tightly-coupled passing with p-u (partly untested)

-I would suggest that for most applications, most of time, data will naturally flow in one direction.
-Those of us who read and write in a [downward direction](https://www.quora.com/Are-there-any-languages-that-read-from-bottom-to-top) will probably want to stick with that direction when arranging their elements.
+I would suggest that for most applications, most of the time, data will naturally flow in one direction.
+Those of us who read and write in a [downward direction](https://www.quora.com/Are-there-any-languages-that-read-from-bottom-to-top) will probably want to stick with that direction when arranging our elements.
 But there will inevitably be points where the data flow must go up -- typically in response to a user action.

 That's what p-u provides.
-As the name suggests, it should be used sparingly, only when p-d isn't able to pass the data where it needs to go.
+As the name suggests, it should be used sparingly.

 p-u can pass data in any direction, but the primary intent is to pass it up the DOM tree to a precise single target.
 What was the CSS selector, before the opening brace, now becomes a simple ID.
 No # before the ID is required (in fact it will assume the ID starts with # if you do this).
 If the selector starts with  a slash, it searches for an element with that ID from (root) document, outside any shadow DOM.
-If it has no slashes, it searches within the shadow DOM it belongs to  ../ goes up one level. ../../ goes up two levels, etc.
+If it starts with ./, it searches within the shadow DOM it belongs to  ../ goes up one level. ../../ goes up two levels, etc.  Basically we are emulating the path syntax for imports.

 Sample markup: